Indian football league system: New National Pyramid

+Every club that gains promotion to the higher tier would have played minimum 30 matches in the season.
+The lower tiers organised in conferences and zones, would group the clubs according to flexible geographical conditions in order to minimise travel costs while maintaining same number of clubs in each tier at any given point of time.
+The system would allow clubs to progress through the pyramid based on sporting performance while providing a formal connection between the national and regional levels.

 Women's

 The women's football league system in India currently consists of top tier national league i.e. Indian Women's League, organized by the All India Football Federation (AIFF).
 From 2023 to 24 IWL 2 will form the tier 2, and top 2 clubs will be promoted to IWL.
 Tier 3 are the State football leagues, organized by regional state associations under AIFF affiliation, in the league tier pyramid of women's football in India.